 If the Internet light is not lit or flashing amber then it indicates a problem with connecting to your broadband provider |

-If the Broadband / Internet light is not lit or flashing amber/red then it indicates that the router is either not detecting a broadband (ADSL) connection or that it is failing to connect to the internet provider - check all cables and connections as per next step
+If the Broadband / Internet light is not lit or flashing amber/red then it indicates that the router is either not detecting a broadband (ADSL) connection or that it is failing to connect to the internet provider - check all cables and connections as per Step 5 and Step 6.

 Double check that your router is plugged in correctly:-